cyberbotics/webots-doc/guide/samples-howto.md

 ![sick_terrain_scanning.png](images/samples/sick_terrain_scanning.png) In this example, a Pioneer 3AT mounted with a Sick LMS 291 is scanning its environment.
 Each lidar scan is displayed in a [Display](../reference/display.md) device.
-A [Supervisor](../reference/supervisor.md) applies the scan depth output by removing pixels on a black texture which is applied on the ground.
+A [Supervisor](../reference/supervisor.md) controller applies the scan depth output by removing pixels on a black texture which is applied on the ground.

 ### spinning\_top.wbt